qri-io/rfcs/text/0032-access_command.md

   qri access info [DATASET] [DATASET...]
 ```

-An example output for a published dataset:
+An example output for a read-write dataset:
 ```
 $ qri access info me/dataset
+read:      true
-can-edit:  true
+write:     true
 visible:   true

-You can edit this dataset.
+You have read-write access to this dataset, because you created it.

 This dataset is visible.
 Other users may see it when you're online, and if pushed to the registry it will show up in feeds for other users to browse and pull.
 ```

-An example for a dataset you _don't_ own:
+An example for a read-only dataset pulled from another user:
 ```
 $ qri access info ca-state-parks/park-features
+read:      true
-can-edit:  false
+write:     false
 visible:   true

 You cannot edit this dataset, attempting to save to its history will create a